Who we are:

 Webster’s Dictionary defines “laity” as “the people of a religion who are not priests, ministers, etc.” Another way to look at it is that clergy preach on Sunday mornings, and the laity, or lay members, are the folks sitting in the pews.
 Certified Lay Ministers and Speakers are also included in this group, because they are not ordained.
 That’s a lot of people in our conference!
 You do not need to be on a board or committee to be a lay member, or even attend church regularly.
 All are welcome!
 More information about the laity role in the United Methodist Church can be found here:

 Your church belongs to one of the six districts that make up our Annual Conference.
 Each district serves ministerial and administrative functions and is headed by a District Superintendent.
-The PNW, Oregon-Idaho, and Alaska conferences make up the Greater NW Episcopal Area, and we all share our Bishop, Grant Hagiya.
+The PNW, Oregon-Idaho, and Alaska conferences make up the Greater NW Episcopal Area, and we all share our Bishop, Elaine Stanovsky.
 We also partner with several other conferences as part of the Western Jurisdiction.

 Still have questions?
 Here’s what Chuck Knows Church has to say!